niranjancroy/chimes-IGNIS/README.md

    TO RUN:
    Inside chimes-driver directory:
    - Add the paths of 'libchimes.so' and chimes-data directory to the chimes parameter file.
-        - Add the snapshot path to inpu_file parameter in the parameter file
+        - Add the snapshot path to input_file parameter in the parameter file
    - To run in parallel:
    	- mpirun -np 40 python chimes-driver.py GIZMO_snapshot_eqm_state.param
    - To run in serial: